TokynBlast/pyTGM/README.md

 # pyTGM (Python Terminal Game Maker)

->[!NOTE]
-> There was an accidental deletion of the original pyTGM library.
-This is an updated version of the newest version I had on hand.
->
->This note will be deleted in the next version.

->[!NOTE]
->This will be uploaded to PyPi soon.

 pyTGM is a simplified alternative to Pygame, focusing on ASCII and ANSI based game development, with utilities for encryption, randomization, markup, and more.

 ## Bugs and Features